 When not writing, I travel a lot with my work and relish exploring cultures and languages.
 I also drink a lot of coffee.

-A couple of years ago, I gave up my apartment and all my possessions in Canada - I was seeing them infrequently anyway - so now it's just me, my suitcase, and the wide world!
+A while ago, I gave up my apartment and all my possessions in Canada - I was seeing them infrequently anyway - so for some years, it was just me, my suitcase, and the wide world!
 With COVID-19, I returned to Canada.
 Now I explore in my new city, Montréal.

-I've been privileged to work in the humanitarian sector all around the globe with amazing people who constantly inspire me.
+I've been privileged to work in the humanitarian sector all around the globe with amazing people from whom I've learned so much.